akartikus/gl-amu/README.md

 # gl-amu
 An academic Software Engeenering project.
-We are coding a pacman game in Cpp with Qt
+Pacman game in Cpp with Qt